If you’ve been thinking about opening an account with Ally Invest, this review is for you.

 Within the Option Chains panel, you can dive into the chain of a stock and build an options strategy using their workbench (here I am buying out of the money calls on AAPL):

 Ally Invest has good options forecasting and pricing tools because TradeKing catered to options traders (more volume meant more commissions, a smart business strategy!).
-As a result, Ally Invest now has great options trading tools if you're into that.
+As a result, Ally Invest now has great options trading tools.

 Want to write a straddle?
 Here’s the screen you use to enter it: